The 2017 Birds in Art prospectus will be available in December 2016.

 Three simple words – birds in art – took on a life of their own when they became a Leigh Yawkey Woodson Art Museum exhibition title.
-Throughout the years, Birds in Art has morphed and grown and now is recognized around the world as the exhibition that sets the standard for avian art.
+Throughout four decades, Birds in Art has morphed and grown and now is recognized around the world as the exhibition that sets the standard for avian art.

 - No one dimension shall exceed 72 inches [183 centimeters].